blueplane-ai/bp-app-releases/README.md

    ```bash
    blueplane login
    ```
-   Authenticate using your `@superfiliate.com` email address.
+   Authenticate using your Google Workspace email address.

 5. Start the daemon:
    ```bash